silahian/VisualHFT/README.md

 # Release Notes
 See details [here](#release-notes-1)

+# Coming Soon
+- ability to connect to any market data source, including, equities, futures, forex, and even news.
+- open plug-in architecture, to allow 3rd party developers to create their own analytics, data sources, and more

 # VisualHFT

 VisualHFT is a GUI for enterprise-level high-frequency trading systems.
 It focuses on visualizing market microstructure analytics, such as Limit Order Book dynamics, latencies, execution quality, and other analytics.
 This project is built with WPF and C# and is designed to support a high-frequency trading operation.